 A few WisConners found affirming ways to respond.
 Perhaps the best was Purplefrog26 at the Fatshionista LJ, who posted a picture of herself dancing, her face proudly visible, with the comment, “I’m not sure what this person’s objective was in posting these pathetic attempts at humor.
 But I know that they did not change my commitment to living my life joyfully and abundantly.
 And I prefer pictures to include my face.”

-The saddest responses came from social justice fans who denied their side could have had anything to do with terrorizing Zathlazip.
-They suggested Something Awful’s goons must be after her for the lulz.
+The saddest responses came from social justice fans who denied their side could have had anything to do with terrorizing Zathlazip and suggested Something Awful’s goons must be attacking her.
 As Liz Henry put it:

 If that is true she’s being threatened, it might just as well be from the site she originally posted on.
 She is being mocked on a related site by members of her own community.

-Now, it’s true the goons mocked Zathlazip for caving in to the threats.
-But the notion that a goon would go to WisCon, find a program, write a threat on it, and risk being caught putting it in Zathlazip’s office “for the lulz” calls for Occam to shave with a rusty razor.
+It’s true some goons mocked Zathlazip for caving in to threats.
+But the notion that a goon would go to WisCon, find a program, write a threat on it, and risk being caught putting it in Zathlazip’s office “for the lulz” calls for Occam to shave with a very rusty razor.
 That’s not lulz.
 That’s work.
 The goons’ lulz came from teasing WisConners by making rudely accurate comments on their boards like,

 Several other attendees are also currently in the market for a lawyer, in order to sue the entire internets for laughing at them.
 As if they weren’t already hypocritical enough, the only persons who committed any actual crimes are the fatties.

-Few WisConners mention the terrorizing of Zathlazip when they talk about the WisCon Troll.
+Few WisConners mention terrorizing Zathlazip when they talk about the WisCon Troll.
 Most who do say “she deserved it.”
-Groups with a shared worldview forgive their people’s worst behavior when the motive is to protect the group.
+Groups with a shared worldview forgive their members’ worst deeds when the motive is to protect the group.
 If you think in terms of institutional behavior, that ensures the group will be defended in similar ways in the future.

 I answered, “Yes.
 And yet, mobbing is rarely an instantaneous uprising of a group.
 First influential members of the community make cries of outrage.
 Then the mob acts on the outrage.
 In the various fails centering around WisCon, the pattern is consistent.
 All you have to do is check the timestamps and see how many readers a poster has.”